sheffieldnlp/deepQuest/docs/source/tutorials.rst

 The script will output the information on the number of the best epoch, e.g. 18.
 The best model weights are in trained_models/qe-2016_srcmt_EncSent/epoch_18_weights.h5 The resulting test scores are in trained_models/qe-2016_srcmt_EncSent/test_epoch_18_output_0.pred

+**Note** If you try to launch the scripts with your data and you do not have gold-standard labels for your test data cf. the respective note in the `Scoring`_ section.

 For POSTECH Predictor pre-training, parallel data containing human reference translations should be prepared.
 For example, the `Europarl`_ corpus can be used.
 The data can be pre-proccesed in a standard `Moses`_ pipeline (Corpus Preparation section).
 Typically, around 2M of parallel lines are used for training and 3K lines for testing (small Predictor model).